Chanakya: Narrative

 The army of Chanadragupta and Chanakya invaded Dhana Nanda's empire, but disbanded after facing a severe defeat.
 While wandering in disguise, the two men once listened to the conversation between a woman and her son.
 The child had eaten the middle of a cake, and thrown away the edges.
 The woman scolded him, saying that he was eating food like Chandragupta, who attacked the central part of the empire instead of conquering the border villages first.
-Chanakya and Chandragupta realized their mistake.
+Chanakya and Chandragupta realised their mistake.
 They assembled a new army, and started conquering the border villages.
 Gradually, they advanced to the empire's capital Pataliputra (Pāṭaliputta in Mahavamsa), where they killed the Emperor Dhana Nanda.
 Chanakya ordered a fisherman to find the place where Dhana Nanda had hidden his treasure.
 As soon as the fishermen informed Chanakya about its location, Chanakya had him killed.
 Chanakya anointed Chandragupta as the new emperor, and tasked a man named Paṇiyatappa with eliminating rebels and robbers from the empire.

 Chanakya started mixing small doses of poison in the new emperor's food to make him immune to poisoning attempts by the enemies.
 Chandragupta, who was not aware of this, once shared the food with his pregnant empress Durdhara, who was seven days away from delivery.
 Chanakya arrived just as the empress ate the poisoned morsel.
-Realizing that she was going to die, Chanakya decided to save the unborn child.
+Realising that she was going to die, Chanakya decided to save the unborn child.
 He cut off the empress's head and cut open her belly with a sword to take out the foetus.
 Over the next seven days, he placed the foetus in the belly of a goat freshly killed each day.
 After seven days, Chandragupta's son was "born".
 He was named Bindusara because his body was spotted with drops (bindu) of goat's blood.

 The earliest Buddhist legends do not mention Chanakya in their description of the Mauryan dynasty after this point.
 Dhammapala's commentary on Theragatha, however, mentions a legend about Chanakya and a Brahmin named Subandhu.
 According to this account, Chanakya was afraid that the wise Subandhu would surpass him at Chandragupta's court.
 So, he got Chandragupta to imprison Subandhu, whose son Tekicchakani escaped and became a Buddhist monk.
 The 16th-century Tibetan Buddhist author Taranatha mentions Chanakya as one of Bindusara's "great lords".
 According to him, Chanakya destroyed the nobles and kings of 16 towns and made Bindusara the master of all the territory between the eastern and the western seas (Arabian Sea and the Bay of Bengal).